Best VPN for Samsung Smart TV in New Zealand: Samsung Smart TV VPN Installation In 2022

 - Server IP / Name: of the .ovpn file or server provided from the VPN you signed up with.

-- Port Address: You will get this address form your VPN too.
+- Port Address: You will get this address from your VPN too.

 - Tunnel Device: Select the “TUN” option.